 Failing to Manage Bankroll

-Proper bankroll management is essential for long-term success in poker.
-Many new players make the mistake of playing at stakes that are too high for their bankroll, risking significant losses.
+Effective bankroll management is crucial for sustained poker success.
+Many novice players risk suffering large losses by playing at stakes that are too high for their bankroll.
 Set aside a dedicated poker bankroll and only play at stakes you can afford to minimize the risk of going bust.

 Lacking Patience and Discipline